ibigsnet/SCVR-Config/README.txt

 Warning!
-This will overright your current resolution, fov, window mode and vsync settings for Star Citizen (the attributes.xml file)
+This will overwrite your current resolution, fov, window mode and vsync settings for Star Citizen (the attributes.xml file)

 1) Place both SCVR.exe and SCVR.json next to your attributes file